 In addition to the Notice of Privacy Practices Policy (see attached) that is provided to all patients, the Student Health Center (SHC) will assure:

-1. All care givers are expected to close examination doors when patients are brought to examination rooms unless the health care professional and/or patient’s safety is an issue.
+- All care givers close examination doors when patients are brought to examination rooms unless the health care professional and/or patient’s safety is an issue.

-3. Privacy drapes should be drawn so the patient cannot be viewed by people passing by, should the door be opened momentarily.
+- Privacy drapes are drawn so the patient cannot be viewed by people passing by, should the door be opened momentarily.

-4. Any conversation regarding patients must be guarded so that people passing by or in the nearby area cannot accidently overhear.
+- Any conversation regarding patients must be guarded so that people passing by or in the nearby area cannot accidentally overhear.

-5. No health information pertaining to the patient may be released without a signed written consent form, except when required by law (see Authorization to Release or Obtain PHI, Section 12-17).
+- Health information pertaining to the patient may not be released without a signed written consent form, except when required by law.

-6. Any paper work containing Protected Health Information (PHI) will be shredded in the SHC shredder.
-Do not discard in regular trash bins.
+- Any paper work containing Protected Health Information (PHI)is shredded in the SHC shredder and not discarded in the regular trash bin.